symfony/symfony-docs/controller/adr.rst

     By using the final approach and the private visibility (inside the container), our class is faster to return and easier to keep out of the framework logic.

-Once this is done, you can define the routes like before using multiples approach:
+Once this is done, you can define the routes like before using multiples approaches:

 .. configuration-block::